SnowGirls/lldb-python/README.md

 `(lldb) io + [Tab] + [Enter]`

-or if just only one command with prefix `io`:
+or, if only one command with prefix `io` in lldb environment, just issue:

 `(lldb) io + [Enter]`